getlocalci/create-config/README.md

 <div align="center">
 <h1>Create Config</h1>
-<p>Creates a CircleCI® config with as little as 3 lines of code.</p>
+<p>Create a CircleCI® config with as little as 3 lines of code.</p>
 </div>

 ## Reusable
 You can use this config in any of your projects.

-So you don't have to copy-paste CircleCI® config `.yml.`
+So you don't have to copy-paste `.yml` in your CircleCI® configs.

 ## Writing Your Own
-This is an example for you to write your own Create Config repo.
+Feel free to fork this into your own Create Config repo.

-Feel free to fork this.

 You might like different settings, like different image sizes.